alchitry/alchitry.github.io/content/tutorials/io-element.md

 If `char` is an invalid number (not 0-9), then all the segments will be off.

-To test out our look-up table, let's connect it to our counter.
+To test out our look-up table, let's connect it to our counter in our top file.

 {% fenced_code_tab(tabs=["Standard", "Fake Pull-downs"]) %}
 ```lucid